 The learning curve is almost nonexistent, and it really does help you build your Pinterest account quickly.

-📒 Note: I use Tailwind to schedule my pins as well (we’ll talk about this later).
+📒 I also use Tailwind to schedule my pins (we’ll talk about this later).
 There’s no true alternative to Tailwind other than manually creating and pinning everything yourself…and I’m not about that life!

 I always use custom pin covers and never just pin a photo.